ionic-team/ionic-docs/docs/vue/your-first-app.md

 import ExploreContainer from '@/components/ExploreContainer.vue';
 ```

-Next, remove the component name (`ExploreContainer`) from the `components` list in the Default Export and the HTML:
+Next, remove the `ExploreContainer` node from the HTML markup in the `template`.

 ```html
 <ExploreContainer name="Tab 2 page" />
 ```

 We'll replace it with a [floating action button](https://ionicframework.com/docs/api/fab) (FAB).
-First, update the imports within the `<script>` tag to include the Camera icon as well as some of the Ionic components we'll use shortly:
+First, update the imports within the `<script setup>`  tag to include the Camera icon as well as some of the Ionic components we'll use shortly:

 ```tsx
 import { camera, trash, close } from 'ionicons/icons';